Hallelujah78/crossword-app/NOTES.md

 ![alt text](image-12.png)
-- we should make these grid configs invalid as well until we can come up with code to fix this
+- we should make these grid configs invalid as well until we can come up with code to fix this (if we want to fix it)